The Best Places for a Dreamy Retirement in the South

 Beach Town: Virginia Beach, Virginia

 "This is really the first place you hit coming down from cities like D.C., New York, and Boston that's warm enough to be a year-round beach town," says Realtor Will Layton.
 That makes Virginia Beach a viable seaside alternative to Florida, one that's closer to northern metro areas (and grandkids).
-It also has fewer bugs and cooler summers, with an average July high in the mid-80s, making it perfect for surfing the cool Atlantic swell.
-The area's pleasant weather is ideal for fishing, kayaking, canoeing, swimming, and enjoying practically any other water sport that you could imagine, because this city of 459,470 offers 28 miles of public shoreline on both the Chesapeake Bay and the open ocean.
-Layton says, "What I'm always amazed about is that in the middle of summer on any given day, I can drive to a place like the North End Beaches, find a parking spot, walk onto the sand, have a hundred yards of shoreline, and feel like nobody else is there—and that's just on a regular Tuesday."
-Add a boat, and now you're talking world-class fishing on the Chesapeake Bay, offshore, and off North Carolina's Outer Banks to the south.
+The area's pleasant weather is ideal for fishing, kayaking, canoeing, and swimming because this city of 459,470 offers 28 miles of public shoreline on both the Chesapeake Bay and the open ocean.

 More Beach Towns To Consider

 When you dream of your next life chapter, do you picture a sugar-sand beach and turquoise sea?
 Head to Florida's West Coast, where the shimmering Gulf of Mexico on one side and Tampa Bay on the other provide built-in playgrounds for swimming, paddling, and boating.
 Plenty of nearby active adult communities make terrific base camps for the sunny life.
-With a median home value 5% below the national number, great air quality, and access to all the pleasures of Tampa and St. Petersburg, this medium-size city of 117,292 is ranked as one of CBS News' best places to retire in the country.
+With great air quality and access to all the pleasures of Tampa and St. Petersburg, this medium-size city of 117,292 is ranked as one of CBS News' best places to retire in the country.
 And did we mention that it's also the spring training location of the Philadelphia Phillies?
 Home run!

 Folly Beach, South Carolina

-It's nearly impossible when walking (or fat-tire biking) the 6 miles of broad, tawny beach in this quirky surf town to picture ultra-urbane, super-cultured Charleston just 11 miles away.
-But that's the magic of life on "The Edge of America," as this unpretentious island-and-mainland home of 2,078 water-loving souls has dubbed itself.
-Whether it's enjoying the sand and surf; boating and crabbing Lowcountry style along the Folly River; playing tennis on public courts; or joining neighbors in a variety of community activities, oversight boards, and civic projects (they're dedicated to the loggerhead turtles here), there's a friendly, relaxed rhythm that city escapees tend to crave.
+It's nearly impossible when walking (or fat-tire biking) the 6 miles of broad beach in this quirky surf town to picture super-cultured Charleston just 11 miles away.
+But that's the magic of life on "The Edge of America," as this unpretentious home of 2,078 water-loving souls has dubbed itself.
+Whether it's enjoying the surf, boating and crabbing Lowcountry style, playing tennis, or joining oversight boards and civic projects (they're dedicated to the loggerhead turtles here), there's a relaxed rhythm that city escapees tend to crave.
 And with the world-class health care at Medical University of South Carolina about 20 minutes away, it's a safe haven indeed.

-Here you'll find lots of doctors and parks, no state income tax, a median home value 16% below the national number, and less hurricane risk than most coastal Florida cities.
-All of that adds up to one big splendid home (population 949,611) for folks wanting access to stunning beaches (22 miles of white sand on the Atlantic), affordability, and plenty of neighborhoods with every size and style of housing.
-Whether it's living the yoga/paddleboarding/fishing life in the city's beach communities (Jacksonville Beach, Neptune Beach, Atlantic Beach, and Mayport); cozying into the creative maker's scene in Springfield, Murray Hill, and the Rail Yard District; or nestling into the historic architecture with stunning views of the St. Johns River in Riverside, Avondale, and Ortega, it's all upside in Jacksonville.
+Here you'll find lots of doctors and parks, no state income tax, a median home value below the national number, and less hurricane risk than most coastal Florida cities.
+All of that adds up to one big splendid home (population 949,611) for folks wanting access to stunning beaches (22 miles of white sand on the Atlantic), affordability, and plenty of neighborhoods.
+Whether it's yoga, paddleboarding, fishing in the city's beach communities, cozying into the creative maker's scene, or nestling into the historic architecture with stunning views of the St. Johns River, it's all upside in Jacksonville.
 The numbers don't lie.

 River Town: Chattanooga, Tennessee

-It's a magnet.
-Strong and stunning, the Tennessee River is a source of power (literally); a quencher of thirst (also literally); a passageway for thousands of boats and barges; a watery wonderland for kayaks, canoes, and paddleboards; a racecourse for rowers; a flyway for birds; and a refuge for wildlife.
+The Tennessee River is a source of power, a passageway for thousands of boats and barges, a refuge for wildlife, and a watery wonderland for kayaks, canoes, rowers, and paddleboards.
 It's also the ever-changing landscape for hundreds of daily walkers, runners, cyclists, and observers of it all.
-This river has convinced many a visitor to make Chattanooga home, including Fran Morley.
+This river has convinced many a visitor to make Chattanooga home.